-If CCI is installed on the same PC as the storage management software for VSP Gx00 models and VSP Fx00 models, use this procedure to remove the CCI software.
+If CCI is installed on the same PC as the storage management software for VSP E series, VSP Gx00 models and VSP Fx00 models, use this procedure to remove the CCI software.

 If you are discontinuing local or remote copy operations (for example, ShadowImage, TrueCopy), delete all volume pairs and wait until the volumes are in simplex status.